Can I Eat Expired Gravy Beef Homemade?

 Expert Source

-"According to USDA guidelines, cooked gravy beef should be refrigerated within 2 hours of cooking and consumed within 3-4 days for optimal safety and quality."
+"According to USDA guidelines, leftover gravy made with beef should be refrigerated within 2 hours of cooking and consumed within 3-4 days for optimal safety."

 Fresh Gravy Beef Homemade